 Later, all you would have to do is add breast milk, formula, boiled water, cold water, puree, among others to get the final product.

-Wholewheat biscuits are among the best baby foods for travelling as they are made from flour, which is quite healthy, and are good for snacking.
+Wholewheat biscuits are among the best baby food while travelling as they are made from flour, which is quite healthy, and are good for snacking.

 2 cups of wholewheat flour